 Planning A Room Addition

-While a few room additions may be completed by do-It-Yourself homeowners, the majority of these projects require professional involvement due to their complex nature.
-Sea Pointe Construction makes the process simple.
+While a few room additions may be completed by Do-It-Yourself homeowners, the majority of these projects require professional involvement due to their complex nature.
+Sea Pointe Design & Remodel makes the process simple.
 With an experienced design-build team, we can coordinate and execute the entire process from start to finish.
 That means all of your design, engineering, and construction needs are met under a single contract, and a single point of responsibility and accountability, keeping your project on-budget and on-time through your whole room addition project.

 We want to ensure we get you the best value out of your remodel and this is why we collaborate and have a team of design and construction professionals to support your remodeling needs.
 We reference multiple construction professionals on our team to deliver your design and build options.
 Our goal is to deliver quality design and build options that take the hassle out of remodeling while giving you the best value available.
 Once your designer and you finish your design, you’ll know the exact cost of your room addition; no change orders here.
 Transparent communication to ensure we maintain our repeat and referral customer rate over 50%.